HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   LDR r, ofs(b)
+   LDWR r, ofs(b)
-   LDRX r, a(b)
+   LDWRX r, a(b)
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDR     ( 0x32 ): r         : 0         : ofs                                     : b         :
+   : LDWR    ( 0x32 ): r         : 0   : seg : 0   : ofs                               : b         :
    :-----------------:-----------------------------------------------------------------------------:
-   : LDRX    ( 0x32 ): r         :1 : 0      :                              : a        : b         :
+   : LDWRX   ( 0x32 ): r         :1 :0 : seg : 0                            : a        : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The LDWR instruction is used for implementing semaphore type operations.
-See the section on operand encoding for the defined operand mode encoding.
-The first part of the instruction behaves exactly like the LDW instruction.
-A logical memory address is computed.
+The first part of the instruction behaves exactly like the LDW instruction where a virtual address is computed.
 Next, the memory content is loaded into general register "r".
 The second part remembers the address and will detect any modifying reference to it.
 The LDWR instruction supports only word addressing.

 #### Operation